caylan/Bulletin/README.md

 *Pretty much how Heroku says to do it.
 PLEASE edit this, anybody*

 Project settings are currently setup for running on Heroku.
-In order to run locally on your machine, you may need to comment out the two lines at the bottom of the settings file for dj_database_url, and change where static files are loaded
+In order to run locally on your machine, you may need to comment out the two lines at the bottom of the settings file for dj_database_url.
+**Remember** to not upload your settings to the repo!

 cd Bulletin